Why Peer Review Is Essential for Building Better AI Models

 Why Peer Review Matters

-Peer review plays a big role in making sure AI models are reliable and useful in the real world.
+Peer review in AI plays a big role in making sure AI models are reliable and useful in the real world.
 Here are the key reasons why this process helps researchers or the public trust what an AI model can deliver:

 Making Models Clear and Accurate